mahklb612/ICARUS/README.md

-# ICARUS Setup Guide

-This guide explains how to set up ICARUS after the `icarus.py` file has already been created in your project folder.
+This guide explains how to set up ICARUS, including creating the `icarus.py` file, adding the API key, installing requirements, and running the chatbot in VS Code.

 It covers:

 - How to get a Gemini API key from Google AI Studio
+- How to create the `icarus.py` file
 - How to create the `.env` file
 - How to create the `requirements.txt` file
 - How to install the required Python packages